 Address: 337 E Randolph St, Chicago, IL 60601

 Maggie Daley Park is a great place to bring your kids for some outdoor activities.
 It is part of the larger Grant Park and has many recreational opportunities.
-Kids can explore the park’s unique features such as an ice-skating ribbon, a climbing wall, two playgrounds, and more.
+Kids can explore the park’s unique features, such as an ice-skating ribbon, a climbing wall, two playgrounds, and more.

 There are also plenty of picnic areas for families to utilize.
-The park also offers educational programs that teach about nature, science, and more.
+The park also offers educational programs about nature, science, and more.
 Maggie Daley Park is a great way to spend time with your family while visiting Chicago.

 45. Tour the Chicago Theatre